Master’s in special education

 This form of therapy is one of the most effective interventions used in working with children with autism and other behavioral disorders.
 It can improve social, communication, and learning skills through positive reinforcement.
 ABA certification is required for ABA licensure, though the specifics vary by state.
 Make sure to visit Behavior Analyst Certification Board for more information.

-If you plan to teach at a public school after your master’s program in special education, completion of a teaching credential program is generally required.
-A credential program can be taken alongside or after the completion of the graduate program.
-The licensing requirements vary by state, but typically a bachelor’s degree, completion of the credential program, and a passed assessment exam are required to be considered for licensure.
+If you plan to teach at a public school after your master’s program in special education, the completion of a teacher preparation program is generally required.
+This program can be taken alongside or after the completion of the graduate program.
+The licensing requirements vary by state, but typically a bachelor’s degree, completion of the preparation program in your field, and passing assessment scores are required to be considered for licensure.